-In order to best support our scholars, Phoenix Charter Academy may share information whenever we determine that it is in the best interest of the scholar and the school community, including, but not limited to, information with respect to or concerning academic issues, discipline, social issues, criminal issues, or where there are other concerns for the health, welfare or safety of the scholar or others.
-We will also disclose information whenever we have a legal duty to do so, including duties imposed by statute, Department of Elementary and Secondary Education rules and regulations and the regulations of other governmental bodies.
-Absent a court order or emergency, we will not disclose health related information, including use of birth control or the existence of a pregnancy without the consent of the scholar / guardian.
+In order to best support our scholars, Phoenix Charter Academy may share information whenever it is determined that it is in the best interest of the scholar and the school community, including, but not limited to, information with respect to or concerning academic issues, discipline, social issues, criminal issues, or where there are other concerns for the health, welfare or safety of the scholar or others.
+Phoenix Charter Academy will also disclose information whenever there is a legal duty to do so, including duties imposed by statute, Department of Elementary and Secondary Education rules and regulations and the regulations of other governmental bodies.
+Absent a court order or emergency, Phoenix Charter Academy will not disclose health related information, including use of birth control or the existence of a pregnancy without the consent of the scholar / guardian.